Musculoskeletal health and physical activity

 The research centre conducts applied research and adds to the knowledge base of UCN's study programme in physiotherapy.
 The research centre comprises three research programmes:

 The research centre is engaged in national as well as international collaborative research activities, partnering with regions, municipalities, private healthcare providers, universities and university colleges as well as clinical research environments.
-In collaboration with practice, we strive to create an innovative research environment with a high degree of student involvement.
+In collaboration with practice and with a high degree of student involvement.

 The department of physiotherapy at UCN possesses a 400-square-metre movement and test lab that allows the conduct of analyses and examinations in biomechanics, movement and activity analysis, cardiovascular and physiological testing, using non-invasive sensor technologies for monitoring vital parameters in tissues and much more.